 I'm a veteran applying to go to Howard.
 Is there a special application process?

 All prospective students use the same process for application regardless of veteran status.
 You can find application instructions here.
 If you are interested in a particular program and wish to learn more about it, we recommend that you reach out to the Department Chair and request more information.

 There are two different types of work study programs available to veterans and military-connected students.

 - Federal Work Study is available through Howard University to all students who qualify.
 Qualification is based on your financial package and requires you to fill out a FAFSA.
 Any position through this office will be posted on Handshake with all other positions.

 - VA Work Study is exclusively for veterans and military-connected students who receive Chapter 33, 35, 30, 1606, or 31.
 More information can be found here.
-While Howard is recognized as a VA Work Study location, the University does not currently have any VA Work Study students.
+Howard is a VA Work Study site.